prittt/YACCLAB/README.md

       <a name="OLE">[19]</a>
     </td>
     <td>
-      <p align="justify">O. Kalentev, A. Rai, S. Kemnitz, R. Schneider, Connected component labeling on a 2D grid using CUDA, in Journal of Parallel and Distributed Computing 71(4), 615–620, 2011.</p>
+      <p align="justify">O. Kalentev, A. Rai, S. Kemnitz, R. Schneider," Connected component labeling on a 2D grid using CUDA," in Journal of Parallel and Distributed Computing 71(4), 615–620, 2011.</p>
     </td>
 </tr>
 <tr>